-The following FAQs define key terms found in the university's outside interest disclosure system, M-Inform and in U-M's conflict of interest policies and procedures.
-Knowing the definition or details about these terms may help you determine what you are required to discose as an outside interest to U-M.
+The following FAQs define key terms found in the university's outside interest disclosure system, M-Inform, and in U-M's conflict of interest policies and procedures.
+Knowing the definition or details about these terms may help you determine what you are required to discose as an outside activity, relationship, or interest to U-M.

 - Conduct of sponsored projects, including administration